tnaganawa/tungstenfabric-docs/TungstenFabricPrimer.md

 This behavior might be changed in future release.

+Note:
-- Applying these patch, it seems possible to add multiple kube-master to one Tungsten Fabric cluster.
+Applying these patch, it seems possible to add multiple kube-master to one Tungsten Fabric cluster.

 ```
 diff --git a/src/container/kube-manager/kube_manager/kube_manager.py b/src/container/kube-manager/kube_manager/kube_manager.py